 Advocacy

-WBA’s Advocacy Committee has developed a form for members to request WBA’s engagement.
-You can use this form to request that the WBA sign a statement, make a social media post, post a blog, sign a letter, participate in a program, sign on to or endorse legislation, or provide testimony.
+WBA’s Advocacy Committee has developed a form for members and other organizations to request WBA’s engagement.
+You can use this form to request that the WBA sign on to an amicus brief, draft an amicus brief, sign a statement, make a social media post, post a blog, sign a letter, participate in a program, sign on to or endorse legislation, or provide testimony.
 Requests will be considered by the Advocacy Committee and some actions may require a Board discussion or vote.

 The Women’s Bar Association of the District of Columbia (WBADC) is a champion of tolerance, diversity, and respect for all.
 We are concerned about the growing atmosphere of fear and hatred in the United States and the increasingly inflammatory rhetoric, which was recently the basis for the U.S. House of Representatives resolution (H. RES.
 489), passed on July 16, 2019, by a vote of 240-187.
 WBADC supports this resolution as an affirmation of the principles and human rights for which we stand.